How to Get Help

 Who we can help

-Our organization provides assistance to temporary foreign workers holding closed work permits, or those without status, who live in British Columbia.
+Our organization provides assistance to Migrant Workers with closed work permits, Migrant Care Workers, and Migrant Workers without status who live in British Columbia.

 If you have an open work permit and are facing severe exploitation and/or sexual harassment at work, we may also be able to help you.